geojeff/kivy-statecharts/README.md

-kivy-statechart is a port of the Ki/SproutCore statechart framework to Python for use in Kivy projects.
+kivy-statecharts is a port of the Ki/SproutCore statechart framework to Python for use in Kivy projects.

 Original repos: [Ki](https://github.com/frozenCanuck/ki) and [SC.Statechart](https://github.com/sproutcore/sproutcore/tree/master/frameworks/statechart)